Marijuana, sports betting & food tax: What to expect when lawmakers return

-TOPEKA, (KSNT)— Lawmakers are returning to the Kansas statehouse next week after an overnight session extending into early morning hours on Thursday.
+TOPEKA, Kan.
+(KSNT) — Lawmakers are returning to the Kansas statehouse next week after an overnight session extending into early morning hours on Thursday.

 Another busy week lies ahead, kicking off Monday morning, as legislators work through different House and Senate bills in conference committees.